kqizr/archgamingsetup/README.md

 cd archgamingsetup

 # Edit The Script and Running It.
-Before you run it, Use your text editor of choice, edit gamingsetup.sh, and comment out the one below that matches your graphics distributor.
+Before you run it, Use your text editor of choice, edit archgamingsetup.sh, and comment out the one below that matches your graphics distributor.

-now run, sudo chmod +x gamingsetup.sh
+now run, sudo chmod +x archgamingsetup.sh

-then finally run ./gamingsetup.sh
+then finally run ./archgamingsetup.sh